nasa/fprime/Gds/README.md

 ## Overview
 The Gds consists of a collection of classes and tools that provide an interface for fprime deployments, allowing users to view telemetry and events and send commands.

-The GDS WX GUI is an almost completely rewritten version of the fprime Gse.
-Both the Gse and Gds use the ThreadedTCPServer to receive data from the fprime deployment.
+The GDS WX GUI is an almost completely rewritten version of the fprime GSE UI.
+Both the GSE and GDS use the ThreadedTCPServer to receive data from the fprime deployment.
 They also have very similar looking GUIs, start up scripts, and command line arguments.
 However, The infrastructure supporting each one is very different.